LAP: An Attention-Based Module for Concept Based Self-Interpretation and Knowledge Injection in Convolutional Neural Networks: Conclusion

 LAPs can be considered a sequence of information through the depth of the network.
 Shallower LAPs cannot capture enough information due to their low receptive field.
 Therefore, they are likely to make more mistakes.
 Some pixels may have been assumed to be important but were found unimportant in the deeper layers and vice versa.
-But because of the low receptive field and high resolution, they produce more detailed maps.
+However, they produce more detailed maps because of the low receptive field and high resolution.
 We devised an algorithm to integrate interpretations from the final LAP layers iteratively to the initial layers.
 In this way, we can have both accuracy and resolution.
 The procedure's pseudo-code is presented in \cref{alg:attention-integration}, in which $\alpha$ is the decay factor to adjust the impact of shallower LAPs.
 Iteratively, the algorithm modifies the current integrated map, $R_{l+1}$, with the current LAP attention map, $P_l$.
 Considering one pixel of $R_{l+1}$, $r_{l+1} \in \R$, and the set of its corresponding pixels in $P_l$, $p_{l} \in \R^{H_K \times W_K}$, if $r_{l+1}$ is active, i.e., greater than 0.5, at least one pixel in the corresponding zone must have been responsible.
 If any pixel of the $p_{l}$ is active, the credit only belongs to the active pixels.
 Otherwise, the current LAP has not comprehended the importance of this zone.
-Therefore the credit belongs to all of them.
+Therefore, the credit belongs to all of them.
 Using this scheme, we prune the produced importance map from the last LAP, expected to be the most accurate, to the first.
-In the case of choosing the topK pixels based on the size of the ground truth bounding box, the scores have been added without being clipped to keep the order of scores below 0.5 and have a proper selection.
+When choosing the topK pixels based on the ground truth bounding box size, the scores have been added without being clipped to keep the order of scores below 0.5 and have a proper selection.

-\section{Comparing faithfulness of the interpretation methods on ImageNet with respect to the ground truth}
+\subsection{Comparing faithfulness of the interpretation methods on ImageNet with respect to the ground truth}

 We compared the faithfulness of different interpretation methods on the tuned LAP ResNet 50 network on the ImageNet dataset by modifying the input images based on the interpretation scores.
 Faithfulness was evaluated by keeping $k\%$ of pixels with the highest scores provided by the interpretation method and zeroing out the rest parts of the image, then passing the modified image as input through the network for re-evaluation.
 The results are presented in \cref{fig:imagenet_f_k_gt} for percentages of $10\%$, $30\%$, $50\%$, $70\%$ and $90\%$.
 In this experiment, the interpretation scores were calculated based on the ground truth class, and the results were also evaluated with respect to the ground truth.
 A faithful interpretation method would capture the effective regions for decision-making in the model, keeping the former decision for the modified image.
 Our method represents the highest faithfulness than other interpretation methods in Top1 and Top5 accuracies, introducing itself as the most confident.